 The church of Our Lady of Mt Carmel is a must, built by Monsignor Hawes during his time in the region.
 This church took him seven years to build and is one of 15 buildings of his design throughout the Mid West.
 Pop into the Moorhead’s artist studio to see the indigenous women at work, or take in their murals throughout the streets.
 Continue on to Geraldton for the night.

-Geraldton to Dongara - Denison (approx 63 kilometres)
+Day Three: Geraldton to Dongara - Denison (~63 kilometres)

-Just east of Geraldton lies the Chapman Valley, characteristically known for the flat top Moresby Ranges that dominate the eastern horizon.
-Here you will find plenty of roadside wildflowers and some charming surprises.
+North-east of Geraldton lies the Chapman Valley, characteristically known for the flat top Moresby Ranges that dominate the eastern horizon.
+Here, you will find plenty of roadside wildflowers and some charming surprises.
 Stop in at the Chapman Valley Museum in Nanson, full of memorabilia from a bygone era.
 Depart south from Chapman Valley and head towards Dongara.
 Surfies should first stop in at Flat Rocks, just south of Geraldton, a great spot for avid water fans.

 Alternatively, on the eastern side of Brand Highway, you’ll find 11 beautifully resorted character buildings at the Central Greenough Historic Settlement, dating back to the turn of the 19th century.
 The area surrounding the settlement is often dotted with wildflowers.
 Take a refreshment stop at the onsite visitor centre where the friendly staff will pour you a great coffee.
-In Dongara, take an afternoon walk around one of the town’s 12 trails including the heritage walk that highlights 28 heritage buildings around the town.
+In Dongara, take an afternoon walk around one of the town’s 12 trails including the heritage walk that highlights 28 heritage buildings around the town or join a guided town tour with New Leaf Connect.

-Dongara - Denison to Perth (approx 350 kilometres)
+Day Four: Dongara - Denison to Perth (~350 kilometres)

 Head south along the Indian Ocean Drive towards Lesueur National Park, considered one of the most diverse wildflower hotspots in Western Australia.
 The park is home to over 820 species of flora, with many endemic to the region.
 Animal enthusiasts may like to join a wildlife cruise from Jurien Bay to interact with the playful sea lion colonies that live in the nearby marine park.
 After your cruise, continue south along the Indian Ocean Drive back to Perth.